Pycreater/Vehicle-Service-Management-System/README.md

                         Vehicle Service Management System

-This Vehicle Service Management System is developed using Spring Boot, MySQL, JavaScript, HTML, and CSS.
+This Vehicle Service Management System is developed using Spring MVC, MySQL, JavaScript, HTML, and CSS.
 It aims to provide a comprehensive solution for managing vehicle services efficiently.

 Features
 User Management: Admin can manage users with different roles (e.g., mechanic, manager, customer).